skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 **Unofficial Firmware Detected**

-denoting that the Skywallet is running on a firmware that is not approved by Skycoin.
+such a message denote that the Skywallet is running on a firmware that is not approved by Skycoin.

-Do **not** use a Skywallet displaying that warning as the software version on your Skywallet might be corrupted and it is ***unsafe*** to use the Skywallet, as using the said Skywallet could potentially make you lose your coins.
+Do **not** use a Skywallet displaying that warning as the software version on your Skywallet might be corrupted, and it is ***unsafe*** to use the Skywallet, as using the said Skywallet could potentially make you lose your coins.

 <A picture showing the message Unofficial firmware detected>

 **Please note that if you get an Unofficial Firmware Detected message on your Skywallet then immediately disconnect the device and contact the Skycoin support.**

-You can use the following Link to the [Support page](store.skycoin.net/pages/support).
+You can use the following link to the [Support page](store.skycoin.net/pages/support).

 Alternatively, you can detail your concerns and send an email to **support@skycoin.zendesk.com**